Disease Guide ·Mast Cell Tumor (Cancer) ·2026

 3Do all mast cell tumors require chemotherapy?

-No. Grade I mast cell tumors and many Grade II tumors are cured with surgery alone — no chemotherapy needed.
-Chemo is typically recommended for Grade III tumors, tumors that have spread to lymph nodes, or cases where surgery couldn't achieve clean margins.
-Chemotherapy for dogs costs $3,000-$10,000 for a full course and is generally well-tolerated — dogs experience fewer side effects than humans.
+No - Grade I and many Grade II tumors are cured with surgery alone.
+Chemo is recommended for Grade III, spread to lymph nodes, or unachieved margins.
+A full course costs ,000-,000 and is generally well-tolerated with fewer side effects than humans experience.

 4What breeds are most prone to mast cell tumors?

-Boxers are by far the most commonly affected breed, though their tumors tend to be lower grade.
+Boxers are most commonly affected, though usually lower-grade.
 Labrador Retrievers, Golden Retrievers, Boston Terriers, Pit Bulls, and Weimaraners also have higher rates.
-Pugs and Bulldogs are prone to multiple mast cell tumors.
-Any breed can develop them, but if you own a predisposed breed, regular skin checks are especially important.
+Pugs and Bulldogs are prone to multiple tumors.
+Regular skin checks matter for all predisposed breeds.

 5Can mast cell tumors in dogs be cured?

-Yes, many mast cell tumors are curable — especially Grade I and low-grade II tumors caught early.
-Surgery with wide clean margins often cures these completely.
-Grade III tumors and those that have already spread are harder to cure but can often be managed with chemotherapy or targeted drugs like Palladia.
-Early detection and complete surgical removal give the best chance of cure.
+Yes - especially Grade I and low-grade II tumors caught early.
+Surgery with wide clean margins often cures completely.
+Grade III and spread tumors are harder to cure but manageable with chemotherapy or targeted drugs like Palladia.
+Early detection and complete removal maximize chances.

 6What is the life expectancy for a dog with a mast cell tumor?

-It depends entirely on the grade.
-Dogs with Grade I tumors that are completely removed surgically have a normal life expectancy.
-Grade II tumors have variable outcomes — many dogs live years after treatment.
-Grade III tumors are more serious, with median survival times of 6-12 months even with treatment.
-Staging results (whether the cancer has spread) also heavily influence prognosis.
+Grade I tumors completely removed have normal life expectancy.
+Grade II have variable outcomes - many dogs live years post-treatment.
+Grade III is serious, median survival 6-12 months even with treatment.
+Whether cancer has spread heavily influences prognosis.

 7Does pet insurance cover mast cell tumor treatment?

-Most comprehensive pet insurance policies cover mast cell tumor diagnosis, surgery, chemotherapy, and radiation as long as the cancer wasn't present before enrollment.
-Cancer treatment is one of the highest-cost claims insurers see.
-However, some policies have annual or lifetime limits that a full cancer treatment can exceed.
-Check your policy's per-condition and annual caps before you need to file a claim.
+Most comprehensive policies cover mast cell tumor diagnosis, surgery, chemotherapy, and radiation if the cancer wasn't present before enrollment.
+Some policies have annual or lifetime limits a full treatment course can exceed.
+Check per-condition and annual caps before you need to file a claim.

 Marcel Janik, founder of RealVetCost